evkx/evkx.github.io/content/models/tesla/model_x/Model_X/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

 There is only one roof for this model.
-The standard is a panoramic roof.
+The windshield is panoramic going back over the first row.
+In addition there is skylights over the second row.

 The windows from B-pillar and back are tinted.